far-edge/DistributedLedger/ngsi-bus/client/README.md

-# Secure State Sharing
+# NGSI Bus

-The Secure State Sharing acts as a Proxy for the [Orion Context Broker](https://fiware-orion.readthedocs.io/en/master/), connected to the [Hyperledger Fabric](https://hyperledger-fabric.readthedocs.io) in order to make the Orion Entities global in the blockchain network.
+The Secure State Sharing(NGSI Bus) acts as a Proxy for the [Orion Context Broker](https://fiware-orion.readthedocs.io/en/master/), connected to the [Hyperledger Fabric](https://hyperledger-fabric.readthedocs.io) in order to make the Orion Entities global in the blockchain network.

 ## Installation
 ### Prerequisites